COVID-19: Emergency Relief Fund

 Donate to the COVID-19 Emergency Relief Fund.

-To cover these costs along with providing for the health, safety and wellbeing of students that remained on campus, Westmont incurred significant unplanned expenses.
-This acute need led to an extraordinary response by alumni, parents, faculty, and staff who donated more than $400,000 since spring to this important effort.
+To provide for the health, safety and wellbeing of students on campus, Westmont incurred significant unplanned expenses.
+This acute need led to an extraordinary response by alumni, parents, faculty, and staff who have donated more than $400,000 since spring to this important effort.
 If you have already made a gift, thank you!
 Your gift helps Westmont remain open and safe.

 Westmont is committed to addressing significant new financial needs while continuing in its mission to cultivate thoughtful scholars, grateful servants and faithful leaders.